Government & Public Safety13 min read

 2. Keep a Journal Even Though It Is Not Required

-A journal is your best protection in any legal dispute.
-Record every notarial act including the date, time, document type, signer name, identification used, and fee charged.
+For traditional notarizations, a journal is not legally required, but it is your best protection in any legal dispute.
+Record the date, time, document type, signer name, identification used, and fee charged for every act.

 3. Learn the Difference Between Notarial Acts